 If you find that your site’s good to go, great!
 Now it’s time to talk Baidu optimization.

 Like Google, Baidu SEO likes fresh content.
 Maybe even more than Google.

 Sites that produce unique, frequently updated content will perform better than those that fail to do so.

 For businesses, that means having a current content strategy in place will help you rank higher in the Baidu SERPs.

 We recommend a publishing schedule with new content produced at least 2x a month (though the more, the better).

-Just like with Google SEO, a focus high quality, and informative content is your best bet for reaching top ranks.
+Just like with Google SEO, a focus on high quality and informative content is your best bet for reaching top ranks of Baidu SEO.

 Interestingly, Dragon Metrics reports that optimal content length for Baidu is between 200-800 Chinese characters.
 While Western search engines like Google tend to favor long-form content, it’s easier for Baidu to process shorter content.

-They also point out that keyword density isn’t as a big of a factor for Baidu.
+They also point out that keyword density isn’t as big of a factor for Baidu SEO.

 It’s also a good idea to keep a close eye on your content.
 Content scraping and other black hat tactics are a more common occurrence in China.